mariajpalma/GG-NC/README.md

 ### Resolution plot file

 This file contains a matrix where each column represents an individual and each row represents a resolution value (50 values).
 In other words, each cell in the matrix would indicate which community a specific individual belongs to for a particular resolution value.
 For example, if we analyze 1,500 individuals then we will have a 50x1500 matrix.
 Keep in mind that the values within the matrix should be separated by commas.

+The [data](data)  folder contains the required inputs to perform some examples included in the paper using the customize option.

 ## Authors